GAM-team/GAM/docs/Chrome-Policies.md

     true: Ensures ChromeOS devices in your organization will verify their identity to content providers.
     false: Does not ensure ChromeOS devices in your organization will verify their identity to content providers.
 Some premium content may be unavailable to your users.

+chrome.devices.DeviceAuthenticationUrlAllowlist: Blocked URL exceptions on the sign-in / lock screens.
+  deviceAuthenticationUrlAllowlist: TYPE_LIST
+    Blocked URL exceptions.
+Any URL that matches an entry in this exception list will be allowed, even if it matches a line in the blocked URLs.
+Wildcards ("*") are allowed when appended to a URL, but cannot be entered alone.
+Maximum of 1000 URLs.

+chrome.devices.DeviceAuthenticationUrlBlocklist: Blocked URLs on the sign-in / lock screens.
+  deviceAuthenticationUrlBlocklist: TYPE_LIST
+    Blocked URLs.
+Any URL in this list will be blocked, unless it also appears in the list of exceptions in the corresponding allowlist.

 chrome.devices.DeviceAutofillSamlUsername: Autofill username on SAML IdP login page.
   deviceAutofillSamlUsername: TYPE_STRING
     URL parameter name.
 Specify the URL parameter name which will be used on IdP login page to autofill the username field.
 See the help center article for some examples of fitting URL parameters.
 Warning: ChromeOS user's email will be used to autofill the username field, so do not use this policy if a different username should be used on IdP login page.
 This policy is only relevant if SAML SSO has been configured for Chrome Devices.